dcsaorg/DCSA-OpenAPI/pint/v3/README.md

   - `routingOfConsignmentCountries` removed from `TransportDocument`

 ## Transport Document changes
-- `transportDocumentSubreference` added as an optional property to the `TransportDocument`
+- `transportDocumentSubReference` added as an optional property to the `TransportDocument`
 - `routingOfConsignmentCountries` removed from `TransportDocument`
 - `exportLicense` and `importLicense` added to `TransportDocument`, `ConsignmentItem` and `CargoItem`